A HARD FOUGHT SHIP

 George Wilson

-Submarine Detector (ASDIC) on HMS Venomous (1942-3)
+Submarine Detector (ASDIC) in HMS Venomous (1942-3)

 As the ASDIC operator he would have reported to Warrant Officer Herbert J.B.
 Button DSM RN who was responsible for anti-submarine operations.
 George Wilson had a crucial role to play on the 11 November 1942 listening for "pings" from the U-boat which sank Hecla but, sadly, left behind no written record of what happened that night.
+Stephen Barney, the Anti-Submarine Warfare Officer (ASCO) in Venomous in 1943, spoke at the book launch for the new hardback edition of A Hard Fought Ship in May 2017.
+Click on the link to find out more about the use of Asdic in Venomous.

-These family photographs are the property of his grandson, Andrew Wilson.
 Take a look at George Wilson's photographs and if you can provide further details or identify any of those on them please e-mail me.

 Studio photographs of three of George's shipmates on HMS Venomous